 Therefore, this behavior is not a cause for concern and does not warrant a visit to the vet.

 Is There A Way To Stop My Kitten From Nursing On Me?

-Rushing this process or using rigorous methods can cause harm to your relationship with them.
+Rushing this process or using rigorous methods can strain your relationship with them.

-To reduce and eliminate this behavior, you need to recreate the weaning process the kitten missed during its early growth.
+To reduce and eliminate this behavior, you must recreate the weaning process the kitten missed during its early growth.

 Step 1: Transition

 The first step is to help the cat or kitten transfer their actions from you to something else.
 You will need to teach your cat or kitten to stop nursing on you and use something else instead.

 To do this, you can use toys, a piece of cloth, or other soft objects like a pillow.
 Use something that cannot be easily torn, doesn’t have removable pieces like buttons, and is made with non-toxic materials.

 If it’s a blanket, make sure the fabric does not pill.
 Remove any loose threads that could potentially be swallowed.

 First, rub the intended object on your arms or clothes to get your “scent” onto the object.